Lyric setting: Meter-beat relationship

 Within a lyrical phrase, stressed syllables occur in strong positions of the measure because they hold the most meaning.
 For instance, in 4/4 time, stressed syllables are placed on the first and third beat of the measure, or any subdivision of a beat that is considered strong.
 The reason why this proper placement of lyric-to-beat creates prosody is because the accents of strong beats support, mirror, and enhance the suprasegmentals of stressed syllables, which have a higher intensity, force, and prominence that only strong beats can match.
 These two elements working together simultaneously helps the lyrical content sound as natural as possible.

 Unstressed syllables occur in the weak positions of the bar.
 They are placed in weak positions because they do not hold meaning.
 For instance, in 4/4 time, these syllables are placed in the second and fourth beats of the bar, or any subdivision of a beat that is considered weak.
 Unstressed syllables are placed on the second eighth note of any quarter-note beat.
 The suprasegmentals of unstressed syllables and weak beats fit together because both have a lack of intensity, force, and prominence.
 If unstressed syllables are set on strong beats, the lyrical content sounds unnatural and suffers a loss of meaning.
 The unstressed syllables are placed on weak beats in order to embrace the most authentic meaning of the lyric.

 The Secondary stresses are placed on strong beats, but must maintain a secondary position relative to the primary stresses.
 The primary stress lands on a stronger beat than the secondary stress.
-It is important to note, in addition, that lyric setting is all proportionate to whatever subdivisions have already been established within a measure.
+In addition, lyric setting is all proportionate to whatever subdivisions have already been established within a measure.

 Such is the case in 3/4 time, in which the downbeat is the only strong beat.
 Although the second and third beats are considered weak, they are actually eligible for stressed syllables if the beats are subdivided into eighth notes.
 In this instance, there is a contrast established between the strong and weak eighth notes.
 The unstressed syllables fall on the second eighth note of a quarter-note beat.
 The accent of the downbeat is always strongest, so it's crucial not to ignore its importance.

 In 6/8 time, the stressed syllables are placed on the first and fourth beats.
 The unstressed syllables are placed on the second, third, fifth, or sixth beats.
 When using duple meter in 6/8 time, the stressed syllables are placed on the first and fourth beats.
 Unstressed syllables are placed on the second, third, fifth, or sixth beats.
 Note that triplet time signatures can accommodate both duple and triple meter lyrical content.